 We conduct stationary and online training on autism, offer grants of the JiM Foundation and run the following organisations:

-JiM Club, gathering caretakers of people with autism and adults with autism
+JiM Club, gathering caretakers of autistic people and adults with autism

 JiM Clinic, JiM kindergarten and JiM schools

-Education on autism contributes to improved public awareness of the spectrum as well as the needs and behaviours of people with autism.
+Education on autism contributes to improved public awareness of the spectrum as well as the needs and behaviours of autistic people.
 This helps in building understanding and acceptance.
 Different does not mean worse – we believe that propagation of knowledge about autism contributes to good relations between people with the spectrum and neurotypical persons.

-We try to contribute to acceptance of people with autism through the LIGHT IT UP BLUE, POLAND education programme and public campaign, which is concluded on the 2nd of April – the World Autism Awareness Day.
+We try to contribute to acceptance of autistic people through the LIGHT IT UP BLUE, POLAND education programme and public campaign, which is concluded on the 2nd of April – the World Autism Awareness Day.

 Supporting adults with the autism spectrum